Tips for Trekking in Peru

 The highlight of this 7-night itinerary is a 5-day/ 4-night expedition to Isfjord Radio pulled by a pack of huskies.
-In their element in this environment the huskies were the original mode of transport for early explorers wishing to explore this dramatic but challenging terrain.
-Camp in the wilds for a night to and from the luxury retreat of Isfjord Radio, which is situated on Spitbergen’s west coast.
+In their element in this environment, the huskies were the original mode of transport for early explorers wishing to explore this dramatic but challenging terrain.
+Camp in the wilds for a night to and from to the luxury retreat of Isfjord Radio which is situated on Spitbergen’s west coast.

 The trip has a number of set departures running throughout March and April and a minimum group size of three, along with the trusty and friendly huskies that accompany you, an expert guiding and camp team are by your side throughout.

-In addition to this four night trip an overnight is necessary in the town of Longyearbyen beforehand to start your adventure early the following day and then we also recommend at least two days post dog-sled to soak up more of the Arctic.
-We have included two nights at Basecamp Hotel in the town of Longyearbyen after the trip to enjoy the sumptuous food offerings in the town, visit one of the World’s most northerly breweries or head out on another excursion.
-Included is a full-day snowmobile’s trip to the popular historic trappers’ cabin in Tempelfjorden.
+In addition to this four-night trip an overnight is necessary in the town of Longyearbyen beforehand to start your adventure early the following day and then we also recommend at least two days post dog-sled to soak up the Arctic.
+We have included two nights in the town of Longyearbyen after the trip to enjoy the sumptuous food offerings in the town, visit one of the World’s most northerly breweries or head out on another excursion.
+Included is a full-day snowmobile trip to the popular historic trappers’ cabin in Tempelfjorden.

 Your adventure starts with a night in the town of Longyearbyen, this is the largest town on the island of Spitsbergen which is one of the nine main islands that make up the Svalbard Archipelago.

-Depending on the time of your arrival you might like to just settle in to your cabin-inspired lodge of Basecamp Hotel or perhaps start exploring the town and deciding on which of the fantastic restaurants in the town you might like to sample that evening.
+Depending on the time of your arrival you might like to just settle in to your cabin-inspired hotel- Basecamp Hotel or perhaps start exploring the town and deciding on which of the fantastic restaurants in the town you might like to sample that evening.

-At around 3pm yourselves and the rest of the group undertaking the trip will all meet with the guide to go through a briefing for the adventure ahead of you and to make sure that you have the correct equipment for the next few days.
+At around 3pm today the group undertaking the trip will all meet your guide to go through a briefing for the adventure ahead of you and to make sure that you have the correct equipment for the next few days.
 Sports shops are open until 6pm so should you need anything last minute you should still be able to procure it.

 After breakfast your guide will pick you up by car and drive you to the Trapper’s Station where around 100 huskies call home.
-Each person is introduced to their six canine friends as well as the sled which you will become well acquainted with over the next few days.
-Full instructions are given on how to handle and control the sled.
+Each person is introduced to their six canine friends and sled and full instruction is given on how to handle and control the sled.

-Greet your trusty husky companions this morning before fresh coffee with breakfast and boarding the sled again for the final part of the journey to Isfjord Radio.
-You should arrive in the afternoon.
-You will certainly appreciate this luxury, boutique lodge after a night in the wilderness and the exhilarating journey to get there.
+Greet your trusty husky companions this morning before fresh coffee and breakfast and boarding the sled for the final part of the journey to Isfjord Radio, of which you should arrive in the afternoon.
+You will certainly appreciate this luxury, boutique lodge after a night in the wilderness and the exhiliarting journey to get there.
 Spend the next two nights here and perhaps sample the sauna this evening before a 5-course dinner served in the dining room.